 Another indirect contribution also comes from the income entrepreneurs create for their employees.
 For example, employees pay taxes on the income they earn.
 Likewise, when they use their income to purchase products, they contribute indirectly to tax collections, such as sales and value-added taxes.

 Entrepreneurs contribute to foreign exchange reserves.
-When they sell products abroad, they get foreign currency, such as US dollars, as payment.
-They then deposit the dollars they receive into the local bank and exchange them for the local currency to pay for inputs.
-Long story short, their sale increased the available US dollars in the country, generally referred to as foreign exchange reserves.
+When they sell products abroad, they receive foreign currency, such as US dollars, as payment.
+They then deposit the dollars they receive into the local bank and exchange them for local currency to pay for inputs.
+Long story short, their sale increased the available US dollars in the country, which is generally referred to as foreign exchange reserves.

 Foreign exchange reserves contribute to the exchange rate and the domestic economy’s stability.
 When it has sizeable foreign exchange reserves, the central bank can exchange them for local currency to ensure the government or company can meet its foreign obligations, such as paying imports and debt.

 Entrepreneurs contribute to introducing and promoting innovation and technological progress.
-Entrepreneurs come up with innovative ideas to start a business and beat the competition.
+They come up with innovative ideas to start businesses and beat the competition.
 They develop new products and technologies to improve or replace existing ones.

 While innovation can come from anyone, entrepreneurs play a role in disseminating it by commercializing innovative ideas.
 For example, an innovator might develop a new product or method.
 However, if he lacks entrepreneurship, he is unwilling to leverage it into a viable business concept.